COMSOC-Community/comsoc-website/docs/index.md

 how to allocate bandwith to users on a communication network, and how to distribute tasks betwee the members of a team.

-<span class="topics-header lettrine">Coalition Formation</span>
+<span class="topics-header lettrine">Coalition<br>Formation</span>
+How should we partition a group of workers into teams?
-How to assign students to schools, doctors to hospitals?
+How should we go about assigning students to schools, or resident doctors to hospitals?
-Which teams would be formed if we let the students freely decide?
+Which teams would be formed, which students/doctors and schools/hospitals would team up, if we let everyone decide freely?
-These questions fall into the broad research topic of coalition formation.
+These questions fall under the broad heading of coalition formation.
-The key point of these scenarios is an outcome consists in disjoints groups of agents (with potential additional constraints) and that agents have preferences over who else is part of their group.
+The common characteristic of these scenarios is that any valid outcome consists of a partition of the individuals into groups and that individuals have preferences over who else is part of their group.

 <span class="topics-header lettrine">Opinion<br>Aggregation</span>
 Lastly, computational social choice scientists also look into how to aggregate,